On this page, you will learn everything about the processing of personal data that we implement. If we process your

 correction or deletion, the right to request processing restrictions, the right to object to the

-connection with the processing of personal data;
+processing of personal data;

 - the right to data portability, the conditions for its creation and the conditions for its exercise - if